-Strictly speaking, sago is made with the starch from the pith of an array of tropical palm trees.
+Sago is an edible starch that is made from the pith of an array of tropical palm trees.
+It's a staple food in parts of the tropics.
 Tapioca pearls, on the other hand, are made with tapioca or the starch from cassava, a root crop.
 Using either starch is not always interchangeable.

-The chewy balls that the world has fallen in love with since the advent of bubble tea are tapioca balls.
-And although some claim that sago balls are larger than tapioca pearls, it just isn't true that one can easily tell the difference between sago and tapioca pearls by their size.
+Tapioca balls are the chewy balls that are in the ever-popular bubble tea drinks.
+Although some claim that sago balls are larger than tapioca pearls, it just isn't true.
+You cannot easily tell the difference between sago and tapioca pearls by their size alone.

 - Bring 4 cups of water to a boil.
 Add 1 cup of tapioca pearls, stir and bring back to the boil.

 - Reduce heat to a simmer and cook, stirring often, until the pearls are translucent.
 The tapioca pearls never cook all at the same time.
-Some will still have an opaque center when most are fully translucent and that is OK.
+Some will still have an opaque center when most are fully translucent.
+Stir to evenly distribute the heat.

 - Take the pan off the heat when most of the pearls are translucent.
 Strain off the water.
 Finally, rinse the cooked tapioca pearls in cold water and use them as your recipe directs.